CelerX/unity-sdk-android-demo/README.md

-# CelerX Unity SDK on Android Demo: Rocket Rider
+# CelerX Unity SDK Android Demo: Rocket Rider

-This project is a Unity project which integrate CelerX game SDK with export to Android.
+This repo is a Unity project which integrate CelerX game SDK with export to Android.

 ## Install Unity